ltwardy/Advent-of-Code-2023/README.md

 ### Day 2
 It's been another while -- now February 2024.
 I am so pleased that I solved this puzzle in a short afternoon.
 That's a confidence boost.

+### Day 7
+July 2024.
+I haven't been making notes, oops.
+I am again pleased with myself, this time for using a custom class to solve this puzzle.
+Defining the class (and the functions necessary to compare instances) was a little clumsy, but once that's done the actual work of solving the puzzle becomes trivial.
+That's the nicest feeling.